 Herzl made his strategy for the colonization of Palestine quite explicit in the concluding chapter of this political pamphlet in which he suggested that the first colonists must be primarily from the Jewish underclass: “It is precisely the poorest whom we need at first [because] only the desperate make good conquerors” (155).
-Herzl is also remarkably transparent about his social and political loyalties in this carefully-crafted political pamphlet: “Universal brotherhood is not even a beautiful dream,” he writes.
+Herzl was remarkably transparent about his social and political loyalties in this carefully-crafted political pamphlet: “Universal brotherhood is not even a beautiful dream,” he writes.
 On the contrary, “antagonism is essential to man’s greatest efforts” (153).
 In fact, he argued, the Christian humanist and Enlightenment concepts of “universal brotherhood” — as splendid as they may sound in theory — have turned out to be ill-advised in practice.
 The father of modern political Zionism, I will demonstrate, specifically rejected the Christian humanist, Reform Judaism, Muslim and secular versions of “universal brotherhood,” maintaining that human “antagonism” [as opposed to cooperation or collaboration] is “essential” to human achievement.

 Of course, the mere fact that Theodor Herzl was a believer in European colonialism and looked with disfavor on both the political theory of democracy — he was a staunch advocate of monarchism — and the legal concept of universal human rights, does not mean that Zionism should be consigned to the archives of some national history museum.
 Far from it.
 In fact, I will suggest that many Zionists who emigrated to Palestine advocated working with the native population to establish “a modern, social democratic state in which the indigenous peoples [would] have equal rights with the Jewish immigrants” (like Herzl did in his futuristic novel Altneuland).
 Zionism can be disengaged from the ideology of colonialism, I argue, and reclaimed as an ideology of emancipation, one which can be redeemed through the recognition of the Palestinians’ equal rights, their right of self-determination, and the Palestinian refugees’ “right of return” to Palestine/Israel.